preservim/vim-thematic/README.markdown

 * `fold-column-color-mute` - temporarily modifies colorscheme to hide indicators in foldcolumn

-The following options are for GUI-based Vim only:
+The following options are for GUI-based Vim only (they will be ignored if you're running in console-based Vim):

 Typography-related:

 * `typeface` - name of font
 * `font-size` - point size of font
-* `linespace` (0+) - additional pixel spacing between lines
+* `linespace` (0+) - pixel spacing between lines to allow the type to breathe

 Screen-related: